 The Swedish Death Cleaning decluttering trend is less morbid than it may sound.
 You may not want to think about clearing your parents home before they’ve even passed, but if you wait it can be tough.
 Here’s why you should use this trendy new way to organize a home as inspiration to start cleaning out an elderly parents house earlier than you think.

 It seems like ever since my mom and stepfather (I call him Dad) got married and moved into the house they still live in today, the garage has been completely filled with “stuff.”
 It’s a situation that many Americans are currently experiencing.

-My (step)grandmother, Edith, was in failing health and had been living with her son for many years, so naturally, when he and my mom got married and bought a house, my grandmother was part of the package, along with me, my younger sister, my older (step)sister, and all of our belongings.
+My (step)grandmother, Edith, was in failing health and had been living with her son for many years.
+Naturally, when he and my mom got married and bought a house, my grandmother was part of the package, along with me, my two sisters and all of our belongings.

 Edith had a lot of stuff that she had accumulated over the years, which took a while to pack up.
 She kept everything and when asked why she was still holding on to a 20-year-old Ziploc bag or why over half the bottles of spices in her kitchen cabinets were from 1973, she would remind us, “I’m a Depression kid.
 We had to save everything.”

 Antique bed to get rid of?BOOK A PICKUP ❯

 Inheriting a house full of stuff